Passion Relics and the Pharos Church in Constantinople

-In 1204 the Fourth Crusade brought all of this to an end.
+In 1204 the Fourth Crusade brought the collection of relics to an end.
 For weeks before the city walls were scaled by the crusaders huge parts of the city had been burnt in gigantic fires that snaked through the city - devouring everything in their path.
 Hagia Sophia was spared - barely - the atrium of the great church was partly destroyed.
 When the city fell it was sacked completely.
 The Church of the Theotokos in Blachernae, where the Maphorion of the Virgin and the Holy Shroud were displayed, was looted and the Holy Shroud vanished along with the famous miraculous icon of the Theotokos called the "Great Panagia".
 Amazingly the church of the Pharos was spared.
 Looking for members of the Imperial family - especially the women - Boniface of Montferrat moved swiftly to occupy the area of the Boukoleon Palace and seized the Pharos church.
 Geoffrey of Villehardouin, Marshal of Champagne and of Romania, participated in the Fourth Crusade and wrote an account of it called "On the Conquest of Constantinople", About Boniface of Montferrat and the Boukoleon he wrote:

 "...rode all along the shore to the palace of Bucoleon, and when he arrived there it surrendered, on condition that the lives of all therein should be spared.
 At Bucoleon were found the larger number of the great ladies who had fled to the castle, for there were found the sister of the King of France, who had been empress, and the sister of the King of Hungary, who had also been empress, and other ladies very many.
 Of the treasure that was found in that palace I cannot well speak, for there was so much that it was beyond end or counting."